Shortbread Linzer Cookies with Raspberry Filling

-These shortbread Linzer cookies are a version of a Linzer made with a raspberry filling sandwiched between two tender almond shortbread cookies and dusted with confectioners’ sugar.
+These shortbread Linzer cookies are a version of a classic Linzer cookie made with a raspberry filling sandwiched between two tender almond shortbread cookies and dusted with confectioners’ sugar.
 They remind me so much of the raspberry-filled cookies my grandmother used to bring down on the train from New York City when I was young.

 Tips and tricks

-Only I’ve scaled up this recipe to 4 ounces of sugar to 8 ounces of butter to 12 ounces of flour.
-And I replaced one quarter of the all-purpose flour with finely ground almond flour.
+In this adaptation, I scaled up the shortbread recipe to 4 ounces of sugar, 8 ounces of butter, and 12 ounces of flour.
+Then I replaced one quarter of the all-purpose flour with finely ground almond flour.

 Once you’ve mixed the butter and sugar, beat in the almond extract (Panel #3), followed by the all-purpose flour, almond flour, and a bit of salt (Panel #4).
 The dough may not fully come together in the mixing bowl.